I am often asked by new clients which PPC platform is best for them, and in truth, the answer is as individual as they are.

 Are they young females that are regular users of Instagram, scrolling for the latest fashion trends?
 Or older males that use Microsoft Bing to search for a new building firm?

 Your audience will use different platforms in different ways.
 It is also important not to forget to consider their mindset whilst using these platforms.
-We have already covered the potential attitude of those using Google search, but what about social media?
+I have already covered the potential attitude of those using Google search, but what about social media?

-Typically, people are not looking to solve their problem there, and then they are in a social space connecting with friends and family or watching funny cat videos!
+Typically, people are not looking to solve their problem there and then, they are in a social space connecting with friends and family or watching funny cat videos!

 If you have a pay per click agency managing your advertising campaigns for you, then, in theory, they should be experienced in a range of platforms.
 However, there are some exceptions.